juergenweb/FrontendForms/README.md

 ### How does it work?

-Technically spoken, this module creates a new admin page under SETUP.
+Technically spoken, this module creates a new admin page under SETUP called *FrontendForms Manager*.

 ![Navigation](https://github.com/juergenweb/FrontendForms/blob/main/images/setupmenupoint.png?raw=true)

-This page is the dashboard page, which contains the overview.
+After clicking on the navigation link you will be redirected to the dashboard page, which contains the overview.

 ![Dashboard page](https://github.com/juergenweb/FrontendForms/blob/main/images/dashboard.png?raw=true)

-By clicking the "Add/edit/delete" button you will be redirected to the next page which contains a list of all questions.
+By clicking the "Add/edit/delete questions" button you will be redirected to the next page which contains a list of all questions.
 This list is a data table with a little filter form to filter questions to your needs (fe status, question text, visibility on the frontend).

 ![Data table with questions](https://github.com/juergenweb/FrontendForms/blob/main/images/questiontable.png?raw=true)